ameboileau/Intro-to-Python/README.md

   - Week 1: Using the print statement.
 Simple mathematical operations.
 Combining different objects in a print statement.
   - Weeks 2-3: Debugging simple code, practicing list indexing, for loops, while loops and if statements.
 Collatz conjecture, Fibonacci sequence, greatest common factor, and the first n prime numbers.
   - Week 4: Calculating the weight of an object, calculating the fixed monthly payment on a mortgage, calculating Canadian federal taxes.
 Calculating the Gaussian distribution of an array of numbers, calculating some useful statistics, calculating the velocity of an object using conservation of energy.
+  - Week 5: Calculating probabilities related to dice tossing, manipulating a phone book, calculating the partial sums of convergent/divergent series.

 # Extra Exercises:
 Here you will find extra exercises which should be shorter and easier than the ones found in the Exercises folder